 Active Alloys is a full-service steel fabrication shop in Chicago, Illinois.
 They specialize in designing and fabricating architectural elements, machines, furniture, and vehicles.
 William Tellmann and Collin Smith opened their shop 14 years ago; since then, they have found that they specialize in pursuing the most complex, unusual, and demanding projects.
 Due to the nature of these projects, Tellmann and Smith’s tapping equipment was beginning to take a toll.
 While looking for a solution, Tellmann found the FlexArm tapping arm.
-FlexArm has helped Active Alloys save their equipment while also helping them increase productivity.
+FlexArm has helped Active Alloys save their equipment while also helping them increase productivity by eliminating the need to tap on a Bridgeport.
 Read more about their experience with the FlexArm tapping arm and why they recommend it.

 Throughout their college careers, Tellmann and Smith found a love for metal fabrication.
 Tellmann attended Rolla University in Missouri.
 He majored in mechanical engineering, and soon after, he founded Active Alloys because of his passion for working with metal.
 Metal provided an instant gratification that he couldn’t find during his work with other materials.
 His newly founded company allowed him to work directly with individuals and organizations to make customized products.

 Smith attended the Illinois Institute of Technology and the University of Illinois Chicago, majoring in mechanical and architectural engineering.
 After graduation, he moved to New York to develop and run a metal shop specializing in prototyping Pilates and other exercise equipment.
 He had been excited to work with metals because of the opportunity the material provided to create and engineer new products.
 When Smith moved back to Chicago to become a partner of Active Alloys, he found a chance to do precisely that.
 The company specializes in creating custom signs, light fixtures, and many other architectural elements.